AMcqueen1980/H1N1Project/README.md

 | Accuracy        | .78         |
 | ROC-AUC         | .8536       |

-Compared to the Benchmark (Not Baseline!) model provided
+Compared to the benchmark (not Baseline!) model provided by the data source.

 ******************************
 | H1N1        | Score       | Seasonal    | Score       |